Afroasiatic languages: Natufian Spread-Vector Hypothesis

-It has been suggested that if the original Afro-Asiatic-speaking people did indeed originate from southern Egypt, Central Sudan and/or Ethiopia that they might have migrated upwards the Nile delta and intermingled with the Natufian population inhabiting the Levant and parts of the Sinai peninsula.
-This created a spread vector in and outside of Africa proper into the Levant, Middle East and Arabian peninsula which gave rise to a higher-order branch ancestral to both Cushitic and Semitic.
-As these populations would have "down-poured" down the coast of the Red Sea into the Arab peninsula some crossed over into what is now Djibouti and Ethiopia and also throughout the rest of the Horn of Africa creating yet another spread vector which became the Cushitic branch which better helps explain the seemingly dialectal disconnect between other branches on the African mainland and Cushitic who shares more affinities with the Semitic branch which wouldn't be the case if the original Proto-Cushitic speaking populations emerged directly from the Afro-Asiatic speakers of East-Central Africa or during a backwards migration from Egypt.
+It has been suggested that if the original Afroasiatic-speaking people did indeed originate from southern Egypt, Central Sudan and/or Ethiopia, they might have migrated up the Nile and intermingled with the Natufian population inhabiting the Levant and parts of the Sinai peninsula.
+This created a spread vector in and outside of Africa proper into the Levant and West Asia, and the Arabian Peninsula, which gave rise to a higher-order branch ancestral to both Cushitic and Semitic.
+As these populations would have "down-poured" down the coast of the Red Sea into the Arabian peninsula some crossed over into what is now Djibouti and Ethiopia, and throughout the rest of the Horn of Africa, creating yet another spread vector which became the Cushitic branch; this helps explain the seeming dialectal disconnect between other branches on the African mainland and Cushitic, sharing more affinities with the Semitic branch, which wouldn't be the case if the original Proto-Cushitic speaking populations emerged directly from the Afro-Asiatic speakers of East-Central Africa or during a backwards migration from Egypt.

-Back on the other side of the Red Sea the original AA-speaking people would have experienced the next major schism with some migrating further west into the Sahara (presumably during its "green period") giving birth to a potential Berbero-Chadic branch which again had been split two fold between its original speakers and an intermingling population of darker-skinned sub-saharans.
-The variety spoken by those who stayed in the Northeast of the continent would have become Egyptian over time.
+On the other side of the Red Sea, the original Afroasiatic-speaking peoples would have experienced the next major schism, with some migrating further west into the Sahara (presumably during its "green period"), giving birth to a potential Berbero-Chadic branch, which again had been split twofold between its original speakers and an intermingling population of sub-Saharans.
+The variety spoken by those who stayed in the Northeast of the continent would become Egyptian over time.

-Omotic might have been a divergent "south Cushitic" branch as originally proposed but in the light of this hypothesis and the aforementioned dialectal disconnect Omotic may have originated from peoples who migrated backwards up the (blue) Nile into Ethiopia before or after the initial Berbero-Chadic split thus potentially creating two branches - Omotic-Egyptian and Berbero-Chadic or Omotic and Berbero-Chadic-Egyptian.
+Omotic might have been a divergent "south Cushitic" branch as originally proposed, but in the light of this hypothesis and the aforementioned dialectal disconnect Omotic may have originated from peoples who migrated backwards up the (blue) Nile into Ethiopia before or after the initial Berbero-Chadic split thus potentially creating two branches - Omotic-Egyptian and Berbero-Chadic or Omotic and Berbero-Chadic-Egyptian.